bartoosten/bartoosten/README.md

 ### Hi There 👋

-I can best be described as discovering and thoughtful.
-I'm currently working on port software applicaions for the Port of Rotterdam.
-My preference for development is currently based on frameworks such as React, React Native, Expo, Next, GraphQL and Apollo.
-Perhaps my most powerful trait as a developer is solving conceptually complex situations and often seeing the absence of a problem.
+I am an experienced software developer who is currently working on software applications for the Port of Rotterdam.
+I have a preference for development using frameworks such as React, React Native, Expo, Next, GraphQL, and Apollo.
+My most powerful trait as a developer is solving conceptually complex situations and often seeing the absence of a problem.

 My skills are not limited to development.
-I have a lot of affinity with setting up design systems and see design and development as a process that must be effectively aligned.
+I am also skilled in setting up design systems and see design and development as a process that must be effectively aligned.
 For me, communication is an essential part of my job and role as a developer.

-Ask me about, job oppertunities, virtual reality, AI, personal, political, economic, aesthetic, psychological, moral, ethical, and social consequences of technology.
+Inquire about the potential professional, personal, political, economic, aesthetic, psychological, moral, ethical, and social implications of technological advancements with me.

 #### Fun facts: